takaratomix/rails-project/README.md

 If you want to create a new branch run `git branch <name>` and a new branch has been created.
 Then you switch to that branch using `git checkout <name>` and you push the changes with `git push origin <name>`.
 At the end, you can merge the branches from github interface (www.github.com).
-If you want to delete a branch you run `git branch -D <name>`
+If you want to delete a branch you run `git branch -D <name>` After you do a merge of branches you will need to `git checkout master` and then `git pull origin master` to get the latest changes